-Symptoms — Bedbug bites can be treated with non-prescription lotions or creams that contain pramoxine or other anti-itch therapies (eg, Sarna, Aveeno Anti-Itch®, Neutrogena Skin Aid®).
-Intense itching can be managed with a corticosteroid (steroid) cream or ointment, which can be purchased at most pharmacies.
+Bedbug bites can be treated with nonprescription lotions or creams that contain pramoxine or other anti-itch therapies (eg, Sarna, Aveeno Anti-Itch, Neutrogena Skin Aid).
+Itching can be managed with a corticosteroid (steroid) cream or ointment, which can be purchased at most pharmacies.
 Intense itching may require prescription-strength corticosteroid creams or ointments.

 If symptoms improve with treatment, do not assume that the bedbugs have been eliminated.
 If an infestation is present, it is important to identify and manage the situation in addition to treating the bites themselves.
-(See 'Infestation' below.)
+(See 'Management of infestation' below.)

-Pest control treatment — If human bedbugs are definitively identified, a licensed pest control operator or service should be contacted to inspect the area, design a treatment plan, and apply chemical insecticides as appropriate.
+Pest control treatment — If human bedbugs are definitively identified, a licensed pest control operator or service should be contacted to inspect the area, design a treatment plan, and apply insecticides and nonchemical measures as appropriate.
 Victims of infestation should NOT attempt to apply pesticides or other chemical control measures themselves.
 Elimination of bedbugs requires trained and knowledgeable professionals.

-Rented or leased units — People who rent or lease their home should contact their landlord for assistance; depending upon the rental contract, the owner of the property may be required to pay for treatment by a licensed pest control service.
+Rented or leased units — People who rent or lease their home should contact their landlord for assistance; depending upon the rental contract and local laws, the owner of the property may be required to pay for treatment by a licensed pest control service.
 Inspection and treatment, if necessary, of adjacent apartment units is absolutely essential regardless of whether bedbugs have been seen.

 Cleaning suggestions — To aid in control of the infestation, clean the affected area thoroughly by vacuuming, laundering, and removing clutter.
-Washing clothing and then drying them in an electric clothes dryer is adequate to kill bedbugs; the dryer should be placed on the hottest setting the fabric can withstand.
+Washing clothes and then drying them in a clothes dryer is adequate to kill bedbugs; the dryer should be placed on the hottest setting the fabric can withstand.
 Remove drawers from furniture and vacuum cracks and crevices.
 Encasing the mattress and box springs in a zippered fabric case will make it easier to detect remaining and future infestations.

-Bedbugs may enter the house through cracks in walls and doorways.
+Bedbugs may enter an apartment or room through cracks in walls and doorways.
 These can be sealed or treated with an appropriate insecticide.
-However, attempts to seal all openings in a room or house (such as caulking between the walls and baseboards) are unlikely to be successful and may actually prevent insecticide treatments from penetrating into areas where bedbugs hide.
+However, attempts to seal all openings in a room or apartment (such as caulking between the walls and baseboards) are unlikely to be successful and may actually prevent insecticide treatments from penetrating into areas where bedbugs hide.
 Peeling paint and cracked plaster must be eliminated.

 It is usually not necessary to dispose of furniture or bedclothes entirely.
 If a person chooses to discard an item, it should not be left on the street or given away because this can allow further spread of bedbugs in the community.